Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Should you transition from sole proprietorship to LLC?

-Many real estate investors start as sole proprietors due to its simplicity.
+Many real estate investors start as sole proprietors due to the simplicity of the process.
 However, as your portfolio expands or risk exposure increases, transitioning to a Limited Liability Company (LLC) often becomes a strategic necessity.

 LLCs provide a legal shield, separating your personal assets from business liabilities.
 This protection is invaluable against potential lawsuits from tenants, property damage claims, or business debts.
 An LLC also presents a more professional image, which can be advantageous when seeking financing or partnerships.